 Autonomy and Life: American Philosophy for Our Times

-Siegel states that we are a product of the American Revolution, no longer confined to a king-subject relationship.
-We are subject only to the American politic that makes of us sovereign individuals.
-All of us are fully responsible for the entirety of our behavior in the complex and highly competitive marketplace, at home and as contributory members of a community.
-This is true whether or not we want to be or are prepared to be self-reliant, self-motivating, etc. In other words, the philosophy and discipline of Autonomy and Life is designed to help us make the most of the American opportunity to live a life of our own design and at the same time, to deal successfully and responsibly with the situations, predicaments and disappointments that each of us inevitably face.
+And it addresses those who seek to avoid the bitter discontent that inevitably accompanies a dysfunctional ego.
+In other words, the philosophy and discipline of Autonomy and Life are designed to help us make the most of the American opportunity to live a life of our own design and at the same time, to deal successfully and responsibly with the situations, predicaments and disappointments that each of us inevitably face.

 Years in the Marketplace

 Mr. Siegel left Brooklyn, New York, where he grew up, in 1960 and began work at a prominent Los Angeles accounting firm.
 At 29, rising quickly through the ranks, he was named partner, the youngest employee ever to hold that title.
 The following year, he seized the opportunity to found the firm’s San Francisco office.
 As managing partner for Bay Area operations, he worked with some of the country’s most high-powered companies.

 In 1973, Arnold Siegel became partner and chief operating officer at a dynamic real estate development firm based in the Bay Area.
 He oversaw the approval and construction of a major waterfront residential community near San Francisco, which remains one of the Bay Area’s most ambitious waterfront developments to date.
 Later he turned his attention to the creation of a new accounting firm designed to support companies large and small with the skills necessary to not only maintain but also to build sustainable and fundamentally sound businesses.